-- 1. be eligible to vote in the election for the seat and plan to remain so for the full term for which he or she is seeking election; - 2. submit a completed candidate registration form and any associated materials required in that form; - 3. submit petitions endorsed by the required number of people who are eligible to vote in the election for that specific position, which is the lesser of 10% of those eligible to vote for that specific position or:1 - 1.
-300 for President and Executive Vice President - 2.
-150 for all other At-Large seats; - 3.
-100 for Arts and Sciences seats; - 4.
-25 for New Transfer seat;
+- 1. Be eligible to vote in the election for the seat and plan to remain so for the full term for which he or she is seeking election - 2.
+Submit a completed candidate registration form and any associated materials required in that form - 3.
+Submit petitions endorsed by the required number of people who are eligible to vote in the election for that specific position, which is the lesser of 10% of those eligible to vote for that specific position or: - a.
+300 for President and Executive Vice President - b.
+150 for all other At-Large seats; - c.
+100 for Arts and Sciences seats; - d.
+25 for New Transfer seat; - e.
+75 for all other seats. - 4.
+Have not violated the early campaigning guidelines, as outlined in Article 1, Section C(2)